Invariance principles for linear processes with application to isotonic regression: Proofs

 It follows from (\ref{doubleprod}) that

-As a consequence the first part of condition (\ref{cond1cni}) holds.
-On an other hand, by using Lemma A.1 in Peligrad and Utev (2006-b), the second part of the condition (\ref{cond1cni}) is satisfied.
-Now by the proof of Corollary 2.1 in Peligrad and Utev (1997) we get that
+As a consequence, the first part of condition (\ref{cond1cni}) holds.
+On the other hand, by using Peligrad and Utev \cite{PeligradUtev2006b}, Lemma A.1, the second part of condition (\ref{cond1cni}) is satisfied.
+Now, by the proof of Corollary 2.1 in \cite{PeligradUtev1997}, we get that